 Within a day of the certification of the Rotaract Club of the University of North Carolina-Charlotte, the Rotaract Club of the University of La Salle was chartered in Tacubaya, Mexico.
 The Rotaract clubs of Florence, Italy; Gaston College and Sylva, both in North Carolina; and Secunderabad, India, were all certified in the following weeks.
 Since the 1950s, many Rotary clubs had been starting unofficial clubs for young adults, so this fueled Rotaract’s rapid growth in its first few years.
 Rotaract grew from 21 clubs in 1967-68 to 289 clubs a year later.

-There are now approximately 250,000 Rotaractors in over 10,000 Rotaract clubs in 184 countries and geographic areas.
+There are now approximately 250,000 Rotaractors in nearly 11,000 Rotaract clubs in over 180 countries and geographic areas.